cs-muic/project-1-ic-shell-maythaswang/README.md

 pgid ← process group id
 job_id ← the id of the job
-is_alive ← tells if the current job is stil alive checked ← tells if  job has been checked and marked dead by the update_job_list() function. has_bg ← tells whether this job has been to the background. pid_list ← stores the list of pids in this job
+is_alive ← tells if the current job is stil alive fg_dead ← tells if the job died in the foreground checked ← tells if job has been checked and marked dead by the update_job_list() function. has_bg ← tells whether this job has been to the background. pid_list ← stores the list of pids in this job
 ```